Nutrition Habit 1: No Fake Food

 Most days involve some form of salad (and this is often our go to for lunches).
 Everyone pitches in to make our huge salads and we include a lot of different veggies, as well as nuts, cheeses, and good sourced protein in our salads (check out the video).
 Dice the veggies small to make them taste better and try to not use store bought salad dressings.
 One of our favorite things to do is go olive oil and vinegar tasting and I try to let the kids pick their favorite combo so that they are more likely to eat their salad (right now we have blood orange olive oil and pineapple balsamic vinegar–yummy!).

 For dinners, I cook veggies such as squashes, green beans, broccoli, cauliflower, beets, carrots, brussel sprouts, etc .
-When you get to week 7 and go grain free for the week, make sure dinners have a big serving of rice or potatoes and add variety.
+If you are trying to eat grain free, make sure dinners have a big serving of rice or potatoes and add variety.
 White rice and russet potatoes are fine occasionally, but also serve brown and black rice, quinoa, red potatoes, sweet potatoes, etc. The point of this eating plan is to put an abundance of whole ingredients into your body and never cut calories.
 Instead of telling your kids not to eat carbs, offer them more good tasting protein and veggies and let them eat them to their hearts content.

 Nutrition Habit 8: Drink Greens Juice